plone/training/docs/voltohandson/quickstart.md

 ```shell
 yo @plone/volto
 ```
 The dialogue in the console will ask you first to prompt a name for your project.
-When choosing an apropriate name, please note that due to a current bug your name should not begin with a number.
-After you have given a name to your project, you will be a wether you want to install any addons.
-You can skip by pressing the `enter` button, as we dont want to use any 3rd party addons for the training.
+When choosing an appropriate name, please note that due to a current bug your name should not begin with a number.
+After you have given a name to your project, you will be asked weather you want to install any addons.
+You can skip by pressing the `enter` button, as we don't want to use any third-party addons for the training.

 ```{hint}
 In case you want to install any addons you can find a curated list of addons of all different sorts here: https://github.com/collective/awesome-volto